memfault/interrupt/_drafts/heartbeats.md

 ignore devices that have missing data in our queries.

 All of those are easily solved by just resetting the values for each heartbeat!
-If a heartbeat doesn't have a complete interval recorded, just throw it out.
-In the past, I've actually put this as a column in the database row, `is_full_hour`.

 In summary, if you ever imagine aggregating a metric across multiple devices, be sure to reset your metrics at the beginning of each interval.